Getting Started with Agent Builder

 GIF of selecting multiple workflow steps at once

-To help others in your workspace identify what the workflow can be used for you can set workflow details.
+To help others in your workspace identify what the Workflow agent can be used for you can set workflow details.

-1. Once you have your workflow open, either click the ellipses menu in the title bar and select Edit workflow details or, click the pencil icon next to the title of the workflow.
-You have the option to add the following details based on your intended use of the workflow:
+1. Once you have your Workflow agent open, either click the ellipses menu in the title bar and select Edit Workflow agent details or, click the pencil icon next to the title of the Workflow agent.
+You have the option to add the following details based on your intended use of the Workflow agent:

 1. Name: Clear and descriptive, for internal identification.